SEMOSS/k8s_kserve_custom_predictors/models/florence/readme.md

 - `<MORE_DETAILED_CAPTION>`: Creates an exceptionally detailed caption, capturing intricate attributes and relationships within the image
 - `<OD>`: Detects objects in an image and provides their bounding box coordinates along with labels
 - `<DENSE_REGION_CAPTION>`: Generates captions for densely packed regions within an image, identifying multiple objects or areas simultaneously
-- `<REGIONAL_PROPOSAL>`: Suggests specific regions in an image that may contain objects or areas of interest for further analysis
+- `<REGION_PROPOSAL>`: Suggests specific regions in an image that may contain objects or areas of interest for further analysis
 - `<CAPTION_TO_PHRASE_GROUNDING> your_text_input`: Aligns phrases from a generated caption with specific regions in the image, enabling precise visual-textual mapping
 - `<REFERRING_EXPRESSION_SEGMENTATION> your_text_input`: Segments parts of an image based on textual descriptions of specific objects or regions
 - `<REGION_TO_SEGMENTATION> your_text_input`: Converts bounding boxes into segmentation masks to outline specific objects or areas within an image